Moving From the UK to Lithuania

 Healthcare in Lithuania

 The healthcare system in Lithuania is contribution-based and state-funded.
 Medical services are apparently some of the most affordable in the EU.
 The private health sector is also growing, providing mainly outpatient services.
 Dental care is not covered, however, by the compulsory health insurance fund.
+The country boasts quality medical services; however, waiting lists to see a specialist can be somewhat improved.

 Conclusion